La Haye Sainte: French attacks

 At 13:00, the French Grand Battery of heavy artillery opened fire before d'Erlon's Corps (54th and 55th Ligne) marched forward in columns.
 The French managed to surround La Haye Sainte and despite taking heavy casualties from the garrison, they attacked the centre left of Wellington's line.
 As the centre began to give way and La Haye Sainte became vulnerable, Picton's division was sent to plug the gap.
 As the French were beaten back from La Haye Sainte, the heavy cavalry brigades under Somerset and Ponsonby attacked.
+As the French were repulsed, an eleven year old drummer boy was captured by the British.
 This action relieved the pressure on the fortress farm.

 At 15:00, Napoleon ordered Marshal Ney to capture La Haye Sainte.
 While Ney was engaged in the glorious but futile 8,000-man cavalry attack, unsupported by infantry or cannon, on Allied squares on the Brussels side of the ridge, he failed to take La Haye Sainte.
 During the battle, the KGL were supported by the 1/2 Nassau Regiment and the light company of the 5th Line Battalion KGL.

 At 17:30, Napoleon re-issued orders for Ney to take La Haye Sainte.
 The French had worked up close to the buildings by this time.